 Genesis 2:18 And the LORD God said, "It is not good that man should be alone; I will make him a helper comparable to him."

 Genesis 2:21-24 And the LORD God caused a deep sleep to fall on Adam, and he slept; and He took one of his ribs, and closed up the flesh in its place.
 Then the rib which the LORD God had taken from man He made into a woman, and He brought her to the man.
-And Adam said: "This is now bone of my bones And flesh of my flesh; She shall be called Woman, Because she was taken out of Man."
+And Adam said: "This is now bone of my bones and flesh of my flesh; she shall be called Woman, because she was taken out of Man."
 Therefore a man shall leave his father and mother and be joined to his wife, and they shall become one flesh.

 So, here we have it, right there the first thing after man and woman were made, He told them to be fruitful and multiply.
-And He also told them to be one flesh.
+He also told them to be one flesh.
 Man and woman joined in marriage as one, a complete pair of humans.
 They became basically one entity in two parts.

-God did this—God made marriage—for the purpose of making sure that there was a suitable environment—a proper environment—for the growth and development of children.
+God did this—God made marriage—for the purpose of making sure that there was a suitable environment, a proper environment, for the growth and development of children.

-Now, there are other things that can be learned, also, through the institution of marriage between the partners in the marriage, obviously.
+There are other things that can be learned, also, through the institution of marriage between the partners in the marriage, obviously.
 We go into that in many respects when we go into Ephesians 5 and talk about relationships between husbands and their wives.

-But in another great respect marriage was made for the proper rearing of children.
-No other environment works as well as marriage to produce mature children of intellect, who can go on to become parents themselves.
+But in another great respect, marriage was made for the proper rearing of children.
+No other environment works as well as marriage to produce mature children of intellect who can go on to become parents themselves.
 No other environment works as well especially for spiritual development.
 And in the end, that is what God is looking for: Spiritual development in His children.

 We will see later on that that is exactly what He is looking for: Children of His own.

-Now, here in this situation in Genesis 1 and 2, God was attempting to get mankind off to the right start.
+Here in this situation in Genesis 1 and 2, God was attempting to get mankind off to the right start.
 But, we know that these two in particular had nothing but family problems.
 From the little that we know about them, we know that they had serious problems in their family.
 These are the first human beings.